ASinanSaglam/webng/docs/quickstart.rst

    webng template -i mymodel.bngl -o mysim.yaml

-this should write a sample configuraion file to :code:`mysim.yaml`.
-See :ref:`configuration options` page to learn more about what is contained in this file.
+this should write a sample configuration file to :code:`mysim.yaml`.
+See :ref:`config` page to learn more about what is contained in this file.
 Next let's actually make the WESTPA simulation folder with

 .. code-block:: shell